About Debra L. Collette

 For example, if you’re a caring person with an interest in science, there’s a career path waiting for you that pretty much offers a guaranteed job.

 Okay, there is a bit of a catch.
-It requires completing your M.S. in the Occupational Therapy program at Sage (Bonus: Sage offers several undergraduate programs that link to the graduate program in Occupational Therapy and make it possible for eligible students to complete a bachelor’s degree and graduate degree in less time than it would take to pursue the degrees individually.)
+It requires completing your master’s or doctoral degree in the Occupational Therapy program at Sage (bonus: Sage offers several undergraduate programs that link to the graduate program in Occupational Therapy and make it possible for eligible students to complete a bachelor’s degree and graduate degree in less time than it would take to pursue the degrees individually.)